jvoas655/MoBERT/README.md

 ![alt text](documentation/gt.png?raw=true)
 ![alt text](documentation/generated.png?raw=true)

 Note that these scores are currently calculated using a sklearn regressor model and so can not be used as an objective for supervised finetuning in motion generation models.
-We provide Ridge regression models which nearly match the performance of the SVR ones and could be converted into a gradient-enabled linear weight tensor for objective calculations.
+We provide Ridge regression models that nearly match the performance of the SVR ones and could be converted into a gradient-enabled linear weight tensor for objective calculations.

 # Installation
 This code is tested on Linux Ubuntu 22.04 and with Python 3.9.